Building Tenders for SMEs

 If this sounds like you, we think you need to hear this: reputation won’t cut it!
 If you aren’t utilising building tenders, then you’re missing out on countless opportunities that could grow your SME, right now.
 Especially when it comes to larger projects or ongoing jobs.

-Should I stick to small projects as an SME?
+Should I stick to small construction projects as an SME?

 No – you’re not too small to pitch for larger jobs.
 There are big opportunities available for smaller businesses, especially when it comes to frameworks and ‘partnering up.’